AryanUGA/MIST-4610-Project-1/README.md

 ![Screenshot (296)](https://github.com/user-attachments/assets/b1d1a4c0-13d1-4c7f-9da0-20ec6c7a863f)
 Justification: This would be useful for a clinic as it would help a manager see if a doctor is a specialist of some type as a specialist visit on average costs more than a general doctor visit may cost.
 It would also help the office manager adjust hourly rates charged if needed.

-8. Write a query that lists patient name, phone number, email address, and medical history for those who tested positive for a test and find those who have allergies to ensure you don’t prescribe any medications they may give them an allergic reaction
+8. Write a query to list out the Id, first name, and last name of doctors in the medical clinic who have not wrote a prescription

 ![Screenshot (297)](https://github.com/user-attachments/assets/9681e204-1718-4787-b5f6-9c5e481d5fc9)
-Justification: This query is important from a managerial perspective because it ensures patient safety.
-This query allows the clinic to make sure patients test results are received in a timely manner and can receive prompt medical attention.
-This query checks for allergy information which will prevent doctors from prescribing the wrong medication, reducing liabilities.
+Justification: This is important as it showcases doctors who have not issued prescriptions.
+This is important as it can provide valuable information in assessing the roles, responsibilities, contributions of each doctor.
+This can highlight any gaps in patient care to ensure that the clinic process is optimized and following proper procedures.

 9. Write a query to show doctor name and supervisor and difference in years of experience of those doctors who have more years of experience than their supervisor
 Write a query to list out the names of doctors and their supervisor.
 List out the difference in years of experience between the doctor and their supervisor too.